-- 1. Demonstrate safe and sanitary practice and preparation of a variety of food items. - 2.
-Demonstrate basic kitchen management skills, including purchasing and inventory controls and front of-the -house operations. - 3.
-Explain the international and regional diversity, history, and evolution of the culinary arts, and the principles of food identification - 4.
+- 1. Demonstrate safe and sanitary practice and preparation of a variety of food items. - -house operations. - ples of food identification - 4.
 Understand and demonstrate basic food knowledge needed for any commercial kitchen application - 5.
 Perform practical experience in a commercial kitchen operation